Sharp Lipschitz constants for the distance ratio metric: Introduction

 \end{conjecture}

-The following theorem is the main result of this paper.
-It shows that the solution to Conjecture \ref{con} is in the affirmative and thus the Gehring--Osgood--Palka Theorem \ref{gplem} admits a refinement for M\"obius transformations of the unit ball onto itself. \begin{theorem} Let $a\in {\mathbb B}^n$ and $f: {\mathbb B}^n \to {\mathbb B}^n= f({\mathbb B}^n)$ be a M\"obius transformation with $f(a)=0$.
+The following Theorem \ref{mth1} shows that the solution to Conjecture \ref{con} is in the affirmative and thus the Gehring--Osgood--Palka Theorem \ref{gplem} admits a refinement for M\"obius transformations of the unit ball onto itself. \begin{theorem} Let $a\in {\mathbb B}^n$ and $f: {\mathbb B}^n \to {\mathbb B}^n= f{\mathbb B}^n$ be a M\"obius transformation with $f(a)=0$.
 Then for all $x,y \in {\mathbb B}^n$